The Ultimate Guide to the Best Neighborhoods in Lisbon

 Why are expats moving to Lisbon?

 The expat community in Portugal’s capital is continuing to grow rapidly.
-A lot of people that move to the Portuguese capital are digital nomads and, while many stay only a couple of months at a time, many fall in love with the city and end up staying much longer than expected.
+A lot of people that move to the city center are digital nomads and while many stay only a couple of months at a time, many fall in love with the city and end up staying much longer than expected.

-Families benefit from the very good education system in Portugal and there are countless outdoor activities to enjoy with your children.
-There are many calm neighborhoods in Lisbon that would be a top choice for families that are looking to move to Portugal
+Families benefit from the very good education system in Portugal, access to the best international schools in Lisbon, and there are countless outdoor activities to enjoy with your children.
+There are many calm neighborhoods in Lisbon that would be a top choice for families that are looking to move to Portugal.

 Retirees favoring a wonderful climate, top-quality healthcare, and relaxed quality of life are also coming to call Lisbon home.
-While the Algrave has long been favored by the British, many expats choose Lisbon due to the vast number of cultural events on offer, top traditional restaurants, numerous parks to enjoy, and the relaxed quality of life.
+While the Algarve has long been favored by the British, many expats choose Lisbon due to the vast number of cultural events on offer, top traditional restaurants (if you are looking for a Michelin star restaurant, you will find twelve), numerous parks to enjoy, and the relaxed quality of life.

-Alongside this, with a booming tech scene, many young professionals have come to the realization that Lisbon provides them with everything they need.
-Young professionals flock to the city that is on all the lists of best places for digital nomads, Websummit, the biggest tech festival in the world, moved to the Portuguese capital in 2016, and countless international companies and new savvy startups are making the most of the capital.
+Alongside this, with the booming tech scene, many young professionals have realized that Lisbon provides them with everything they need.
+Young professionals flock to the city that is on all the lists of best places for digital nomads, Web Summit, the biggest tech festival in the world, moved to the Portuguese capital in 2016, and countless international companies and new savvy startups are making the most of the capital.

 What are the best neighborhoods in Lisbon?